 Namibia car hireIncluded with all of our Namibia self-drive trips is a Group C/B or similar (manual) car hire.
 These are the smallest cars that we recommend for Namibia.
 Unfortunately, we're not able to guarantee specific models of vehicle; we can only request a particular group of vehicle.
 The choice of car category group is:

-Group C/B hire car: Toyota Corolla/yaris or similar.
+- Group C/B Toyota Corolla/Yaris T3 or similar.
 With radio/CD, air-con, ABS & power-steering.
-Comfortable for two to three people, and included in our prices.
+Comfortable for 2-3 people and included in our prices.

-Group D/D hire car: Toyota Yaris/Chevrolet Aveo or similar.
-With radio/CD, air-con, ABS, power-steering & automatic.
+- Group D/D Toyota Yaris/Chevrolet Aveo or similar.
+With radio/CD, air-con, ABS, p/steering & automatic transmission.

-Group K/S hire car: Nissan X-Trail 2WD/Hyundai Tucson or similar.
-With radio/ CD, air-con, ABS & power-steering.
-(Manual transmission)
+- Group K/S Nissan X-Trail 2WD/Hyundai Tucson or similar.
+With radio/ CD, air-con, ABS & p/steering.

-Group S/O hire car: Toyota Hilux single cab 4WD or similar.
-With radio/ CD, air-con, ABS & power-steering & automatic.
+- Group S/O Toyota Hilux/Nissan single-cab 4WD or similar.
+With radio/ CD, air-con, ABS & p/steering & automatic transmission.

-- Group L/W hire car: Toyota Hilux double cab 4WD or similar.
-With radio/CD, air-con & power-steering.
+- Group L/W Toyota Hilux/Nissan double-cab 4WD or similar.
+With radio/CD, air-con & p/steering.

-Group N/E hire car: VW T5 Microbus/Toyota Quantum or similar.
-With radio/CD, air-con & power-steering.
+- Group N/E Hyundai H1/VW Combi or similar.
+With radio/CD, air-con & p/steering.
 Seats eight people.

 Spare tyresPunctures are rare, but they can happen.
 All of our Namibia hire cars have the tools to cope and a spare wheel.
 Namibia is a friendly place; people will usually stop to help you.
-In addition, if you wish, we can arrange an extra spare wheel for you, at a moderate cost (always payable locally) and should be requested on your booking form.
+In addition, if you wish, we can arrange an extra spare wheel for you, at a moderate cost and should be requested on your booking form.
 Please note that extra spare tyres cannot be booked for group B/C vehicles; whilst a group L/W vehicle comes with two spare tyres as standard.

 In addition to our advice before you leave the UK, our colleagues in Namibia will be happy to further discuss the route for your journey, with the latest local advice and tips, if you drop into their office when you arrive in Windhoek.
 Driving in Namibia is a joy, it’s a great way to see the country and meet the people.

-It’s good to have currency before you leave Windhoek, as fuel stations only accept cash; they don’t often accept credit cards.
+It’s good to have currency before you leave Windhoek, as most fuel stations only accept cash; they don’t often accept credit cards.
 South African Rand and Namibian Dollars are interchangeable in Namibia.